scrubbbbs/cbird/readme.md

 Using Weeds
 ======================
 The "weed" feature allows fast deletion of deleted files that reappear in the future.
-A weed record is a pair of file hashes, one is the weed/deleted file, the other is the original/retained file.
+A weed record is a pair of file checksums, one is the weed/deleted file, the other is the original/retained file.
 When the weed shows up again, it can be deleted without inspection (`-nuke-weeds`)

 ## How weeds are recorded